filecoin-project/FIPs/FIPS/fip-xxxx-ni-porep.md

 A first step to mitigate the downsides of the waiting time was the introduction of Synthetic PoRep (See [FIP-0059](https://github.com/filecoin-project/FIPs/blob/master/FIPS/fip-0059.md)), which reduces the size of the temporary data stored between PreCommit and ProveCommit.
 NI-PoRep is a further step forward, completely foregoing on-chain interaction (ie, the waiting time) and the need of PCD by allowing SP to locally generate challenges instead of using on-chain randomness.

-NI-PoRep has little downside with respect to the status quo: it removes PreCommit at the cost of augmenting C2 (ie SNARK generation) costs, which would result in a limited cost increase looking at onboarding costs as a whole).
+NI-PoRep has little downside with respect to the status quo: it removes PreCommit at the cost of augmenting C2 (ie SNARK generation) costs, which would result in a limited cost increase looking at onboarding costs as a whole.
 Indeed, NI-PoRep requires 12.8x more PoRep Challenges, which translates into an 12.8x SNARK proving overhead.
 We analyzed how this SNARK computation overhead affects overall costs.
 The conclusion is that considering PC1+PC2+C1+C2 and storage costs (i.e. not considering maintenance costs), a NI-PoRep sector with 128 bits of security is 5% more expensive than an Interactive PoRep sector when sector duration is 3y.
 See full analysis [here](../resources/fip-xxx-niporep/NIPoRep_CostAnalysis.pdf).

 The new onboarding method `ProveCommitSectorsNI` is restricted to CC-sectors.
 We decided for this design for the following reasons:
 1. We believe that the main users of NI-PoRep will be SaaS Providers, which will use NI-PoRep for CC sectors anyway.
 In the SaaS scenario, the flow where the SP ships the data over to an SaaS Provider and then gets back the sealed data (replica) seems more complex (and therefore more expensive in practice) than the flow where the SaaS Provider distributes CC sectors and then the SP can snap the data later.
 This should be especially true if [FIP0082](https://github.com/filecoin-project/FIPs/blob/master/FIPS/fip-0082.md) (SuperSnap) were deployed in the network.